-- 2015 – present: PhD in Mathematics under Dr Pieter Blue, University of Edinburgh and MIGSAA.
+- 2015 – 2020: PhD in Mathematics under Dr Pieter Blue at the University of Edinburgh through MIGSAA.
+Here is my thesis.

 - 2010 – 2014: BA and MMath (Part III) at Newnham College, University of Cambridge.